-Facebook is increasingly in the crap these days.
-From revelations that 2 billion user profiles were sold for commercial and political gains - to the very nature of social media being damaging to your mental health.
+Facebook is really in the crap these days.
+From selling user profiles to facilitating the spread of misinformation, now the very nature of social media is proving to be damaging to your mental health.

 Humans Evolved for Social Connection

 Human beings have profound social needs.
 In evolutionary terms, we spent more than a million years living in tribal communities maxing out at 150 members.

 This is known as Dunbar's number: the average number of friends and acquaintances we can keep before those relationships start to lose meaning.

 So the modern human brain evolved to operate within physically and emotionally supportive tribes.
 In terms of survival, these tribes were essential to helping us develop into adulthood, find mates, raise offspring, and receive care in our old age.

 These behavioural adaptations are embedded in our DNA, so that we intuitively yearn for a close community of friends and family.
 We do it to survive.

 Yet according to Johann Hari (author of Lost Connections: Uncovering the Real Causes of Depression - and the Unexpected Solutions) our modern societies increasingly fails to provide this tight-knit community.